tintin10q/csai_ml_final_summary/ML_final_summary.md

 With sklearn the model is called `ensemble.RandomForestClassifer`.
 Special hyper parameter that random forests have are:
 - `max_features`.
 Hopefully it is obvious what that does.
 The recommendation is to pick `n_features^0.5` for classification and n_features for regression.
 - `n_estimators`, This is the amount of trees you want.
 The more the better.
-It is recomended to have atleast 100.
+It is recommended to have at least 100.
 But the more the better.

 ## Boosting
 With boosting you fit the weak models in sequence unlike bagging which fits in parallel.
 You do this, so that a model knows about the results of the previous model.
 This way a model can give more importance to the observations in the dataset that were badly handled by the previous models in the sequence.
 This way bias can be reduced.
 So this technique is for a high bais and low variance models.